unicode-org/icu-demos/iucsamples/readme.txt

 #  Copyright (c) 2010-2012 IBM Corporation and Others.
 All Rights Reserved.

-IUC 35 Samples
+IUC 43 Samples

 This source package is provided as a convenience, and is not fully 'productized'.

-ICU 49 or 50 recommended.
+ICU 64+ recommended.

 See the readme.txt in the C and J directories.